privacysandbox/protected-auction-services-docs/trusted_services_overview.md

 Services running in TEE should be deployed on a cloud platform that supports necessary security features. **Details specific to cloud platform support will be published at a later date.
-We plan to support a few Cloud Platforms.**
+We expect to support  Amazon Web Services (AWS), Google Cloud Platform (GCP) and other cloud providers in the future.**

 ## Privacy considerations